67587597/FSND-Capstone/README.md

 # FSND-Capstone We_Donors
   This app aims to provide a trustworthy donation platform where donors can contribute to cases that serve their community, this app could be customized further to meet special needs (rescue animals, crisis).
 The roles available are:
-    - administrators with the permission to create, delete cases and to view all donations.
+    - administrators with permission to create, delete cases and view all donations.
     - donors with permission to make donations which may update the value of the subject case.